jreades/sds_env/README.md

 ## Using Anaconda Python

  **You are strongly encouraged to use the [Docker](./docker/README.md) image instead of installing Anaconda Python directly.** The basic reason for this is that you may encounter installation errors or version differences that mean your experience of running the Spatial Data Science environment is seriously impaired.
 Furethermore, we are not in a position to provide support for the wide variety of platforms (hardware and software) that students may present.
+You will also find that some instructions (*e.g.* for running Quarto, Dask, or VS Code) differ in significant ways and, again, we’re not in a position to support this on an individualised basis.

 #### Installating Python